-The first attitude of the architect was to remove the coatings from the environment, when removed the liner was possible to see an unusual structure mainly in the shape of the beams that reveal a circular sector drawing.
-The preservation of this element and emphasizing it in the project became the premise of this work.
+The architect’s initial approach was to remove the coatings from the environment, revealing an unusual structure, particularly in the shape of the beams that formed a circular sector drawing.
+Preserving and emphasizing this element in the project became a key aspect of the design.

-The restoration of the beams and pillars happened without harming the history of the building maintaining a rustic appearance, with the concrete and structures without elements of finish, in a language that reveals the imperfections and the authenticity of the space.
+The beams and pillars were restored without compromising the building’s history, maintaining a rustic appearance.
+The exposed concrete and structures without finishing elements showcased the imperfections and authenticity of the space.

-In the middle of this gray and white climate the furniture was purposely chosen in the colors caramels, natural leather and wood, they are the ones that bring the warmth to the gallery and prevent the environment from staying cold.
+To balance the gray and white color scheme, furniture was intentionally chosen in caramel hues, natural leather, and wood, bringing warmth to the gallery and preventing the space from feeling cold.